 Not all cases can are preventable.
 Due to the causes, identifying a single preventive measure is challenging.
 However, in general, patients should focus on keeping their blood pressure under control through lifestyle modification and adherence to recommended medical treatment, maintain optimal control of diabetes to prevent diabetic ketoacidosis.
 They should also get regular preventive care from their primary care providers, and avoid high-risk behaviors concerning potential injuries, such as not wearing seat belts, or engaging in sports in which there is a high concussive risk, especially if the patient has a history of concussions or head trauma.

-Patient education regarding avoidance of future complications should come from all team members, with social work involvement to ensure home safety after discharge, and the patient's primary care provider should be updated, to ensure appropriate follow-up.
+Patient education regarding avoidance of future complications should come from all team members, with social work involvement to ensure home safety after discharge, and the patient's primary care provider should be updated, to the appropriate follow-up.
 In cases of vasogenic edema due to brain tumor, both oncology, radiation oncology and neurosurgery should be consulted to co-manage the evaluation and management of the neoplasm, determine the best treatment for the tumor (resection/radiation/palliation) based on the tumor type/stage, and follow up with the patient after discharge.
 And, finally, the patient and the patient's family and care providers should be educated about what to watch for that may suggest the need for re-evaluation because of recurrence, or complications from any of the interventions.

 |||Lawrence SE,Cummings EA,Gaboury I,Daneman D, Population-based study of incidence and risk factors for cerebral edema in pediatric diabetic ketoacidosis.
 The Journal of pediatrics.
 2005 May [PubMed PMID: 15870676]|